-A. Maintaining the existing wild horse over-population, which would increase with each successive foal crop, (approximately 15-20% annually in the HMAs) would result in continued and increasing impacts to threatened and endangered species populations and habitats.
-Upland habitats would continue to see locally heavy levels of utilization associated with wild horse use, in which areas of heavy use would continue to expand as wild horse populations continue to grow.
-Continued heavy grazing would occur on spring meadow systems and creeks adversely effecting Sage grouse, and Lahontan Cutthroat Trout Habitats.
+A. Maintaining the existing wild horse over-population, which would increase with each successive foal crop, would result in continued and increasing impacts to threatened and endangered species populations and habitats.
+Wild horse populations would increase (about 15-25% each year that a gather is postponed).
+Upland habitats would continue to see locally heavy levels of utilization associated with wild horse use, which areas of heavy use would continue to expand as wild horse populations continue to grow.
+Continued heavy grazing would occur on spring meadow systems and creeks adversely effecting sage-grouse habitat.

-Q. Why is the BLM removing horses when there is already nearly 47,000 animals currently in holding?
+Q. Why is the BLM removing horses when there are already over 50,000 animals in holding?
 A. The BLM must remove thousands of wild horses and burros from the range each year to protect public lands from the environmental impacts of herd overpopulation - such as soil erosion, sedimentation of streams, and damage to wildlife habitat.